Kamva/mgm/README.md

  ```

 ### Bugs / Feature request
-New Features and bugs can be reported on [Github issue tracker](https://github.com/kamva/mongo-go-models/issues).
+New Features and bugs can be reported on [Github issue tracker](https://github.com/kamva/mgm/issues).

 ### Communicate With Us

 * Create new Topic at [mongo-go-models Google Group](https://groups.google.com/forum/#!forum/mongo-go-models)
-* Ask your question or request new feature by creating issue at [Github issue tracker](https://github.com/kamva/mongo-go-models/issues)
+* Ask your question or request new feature by creating issue at [Github issue tracker](https://github.com/kamva/mgm/issues)

 ### Contributing

 1. Fork the repository
-1. Clone your fork (`git clone https://github.com/<your_username>/mongo-go-models && cd mongo-go-models`)
+1. Clone your fork (`git clone https://github.com/<your_username>/mgm && cd mgm`)
 1. Create your feature branch (`git checkout -b my-new-feature`)
 1. Make changes and add them (`git add .`)
 1. Commit your changes (`git commit -m 'Add some feature'`)